Ctri-The-Third/SpaceTraders_dispatcher/blog/week4.md

 * Dispatcher should launch with args to specify which agent it's executing for. ✅
 * Find out why the EXTRACT_AND_SELL script isn't registering that the ship is undocked ✅ (the extract command was doing an undock at too low a level)
 * Callibrate conductor stage 3 to get ore hounds and freighters. ☑️
-* Have some way of excluding agents from the conductor - for ease of testing. (might be better to have a test DB - time to think about docker containers?)
+* Have some way of excluding agents from the conductor - for ease of testing. (might be better to have a test DB - time to think about docker containers?) ✅ - (This is easy, just remove the conductor's access to the token for the user in question)
 * Credits over time, per agent.
 * Ship display, per agent.
 * Get the package compiling and installing. ✅